-Deferred acquisition costs, deferred income liability, onerous contracts provisions and intangible assets (representing capitalised development costs) are all excluded for solvency purposes.
+Deferred acquisition costs, deferred income liability and onerous contracts provisions are all excluded for solvency purposes.

 Private debt securities are measured at amortised cost in the financial statements, but are measured at fair value for solvency purposes.

 A deferred tax difference arises due to the differences in valuation of assets and liabilities between the bases.